-on SBCCD's three main sites.
-Valley College used almost 18 million gallons of water in 2015 for nonirrigation purposes.
+The two graphs on this page compare the use of water on SBCCD's three main sites.
+Valley College used almost 18 million gallons of water in 2015 for non-irrigation purposes.
 It used over 19 million gallons to irrigate landscaped areas and lawns.
 Valley College used just over 37 million gallons in total.
-The water usage data for Crafton Hills College is not metered separately for irrigation and non-irrigation use.
-CHC used 3,882,120 gallons in total for both.
-Once again, because the three sites are not the same size, it is helpful to compare their average water usage for each square foot of building area.
-The graph on the opposing page shows that Valley College used an average of 29 gallons/SF/year in 2015.
+The water usage for Crafton Hills College is not metered separately for irrigation and non-irrigation use.
+CHC used 31,606,740 gallons in total for both.
+For perspective, it is helpful to compare the average water usage for each square foot of building area to broadly recognized benchmarks for conservative water usage.
+The graph on the opposing page shows that within its buildings Valley College used an average of 29 gallons/ SF/year in 2015.
 This amount is greater than the two benchmarked levels: 20 gallons/SF/year for the Energy Star 2012 Data Trends for Office Buildings and 12 gallons/SF/year for the Energy Star 2012 Data Trends for Pre-K-12 School Buildings.
+Counting water used both within buildings and for irrigation, Crafton Hills College used an average of 81 gallons/SF/year in 2015.